front-end-intermediate/session-11/readme.md

   })
 ```

-It is something of a standard to use a switch statement instead of `else ... if`s.
+It is something of a standard in the React community to use a [switch statement](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/switch) instead of `else ... if`s.
+(Run the sample in Quokka.)

+Refactor the pirates reducer:

 ```js
 function pirates (state = [], action) {